slimdevops/slim-containers/examples/r-shiny/README.md

 ## Results :raised_hands:

 ### Test Run
-  To test the new container, be sure to first remove the original container so you don't get a false positive.
+  To test the new container, we'll first remove the original container so we don't get a false positive when checking our results in our browser.
   ```bash
     docker rm cotw-rshiny-hello-fat
   ```